r-DestinyTheGame/discord.js-musicbot-addon/README.md

 ```

 __Most options are optional and thus not needed.__
-The options you can pass in music(client, options) is as followed:
+The options you can pass in `music(client, {options})` and their types is as followed:
-* prefix: Prefix to set for commands.
+* youtubeKey: *Required*, string, a YouTube API3 key.
+* botPrefix: String, the prefix of the bot.
+Defaults to "!".
-* global: true/false.
-If set to true, will use global queues, false will use server. (default false)
+* global: Boolean, whether to use one global queue or server specific ones.
-* maxQueueSize: Max size of queues.
-* anyoneCanSkip: Whether or not anyone can skip, true/false.
 Defaults false.
+* maxQueueSize: Number, max queue size allowed.
+Defaults 20.
+* defVolume: Number, the default volume of music.
+1 - 200, defaults 50.
-* anyoneCanAdjust: Whether or not anyone can set volume.
+* anyoneCanSkip: Boolean, whether or not anyone can skip.
 Defaults false.
-* clearInvoker: Whether or not to clear the command message.
+* clearInvoker: Boolean, whether to delete command messages.
+Defaults false.
-* volume: Default volume.
-Anywhere from 1 to 200, default is 50.
-* helpCmd: Name of the help command.
+* helpCmd: String, name of the help command.
+* enableHelp: Boolean, whether to enable the help command or not.
+* playCmd: String, name of the play command.
-* playCmd: Sets the play command name.
+* enablePlay: Boolean, whether to enable the play command or not.
+* skipCmd: String, name of the skip command.
-* skipCmd: Sets the skip command name.
+* enableSkip: Boolean, whether to enable the skip command or not.
+* queueCmd: String, name of the queue command.
-* queueCmd: Sets the queue command name.
+* enableQueue: Boolean, whether to enable the queue command or not.
-* pauseCmd: Sets the name for the pause command.
+* pauseCmd: String, name of the pause command.
+* enablePause: Boolean, whether to enable the pause command or not.
-* resumeCmd: Sets the name for the resume command.
+* resumeCmd: String, name of the resume command.
+* enableResume: Boolean, whether to enable the resume command or not.
-* volumeCmd: Sets the name for the volume command.
+* volumeCmd: String, name of the volume command.
+* enableVolume: Boolean, whether to enable the volume command or not.
-* leaveCmd: Sets the name for the leave command.
+* leaveCmd: String, name of the leave command.
+* enableLeave: Boolean, whether to enable the leave command or not.
-* clearCmd: Sets the name for the clearqueue command.
+* clearCmd: String, name of the clear command.
-* enableQueueStat: Disables or enables queue status (useful to prevent errors sometimes, defaults true).
-* ownerOverMember: Makes it so you bypass restrictions from the bot.
+* enableClear: Boolean, whether to enable the clearqueue command or not.
+* loopCmd: String, name of the loop command.
+* enableLoop: Boolean, whether to enable the loop command or not.
+* enableQueueStat: Boolean, whether to enable the queue status, old fix for an error that probably won't occur.
+* anyoneCanAdjust: Boolean, whether anyone can adjust volume.
+Defaults false.
+* ownerOverMember: Boolean, whether the owner over-rides CanAdjust and CanSkip.
+Defaults false.
-* botOwner: ID of your account, __required__ if using ownerOverMember.
+* botOwner: String, the ID of the Discord user to be seen as the owner.
+Required if using ownerOverMember.
-* logging: Disable/enable some extra, none need logging.
-Defaults to true.
-Useful but not needed.
+* logging: Boolean, some extra none needed logging (such as caught errors that didn't crash the bot, etc).
+Defaults false.

-* __youtubeKey:__ This is __REQUIRED__.
-Something [like this article](https://elfsight.com/help/how-to-get-youtube-api-key/) should help with that, or google how to get a YouTube API3 key.
+For the youtube API3 key, something [like this article](https://elfsight.com/help/how-to-get-youtube-api-key/) should help with that, or google how to get a YouTube API3 key from the Google console.

-An example of a few custom commands would be:
+An example of a few custom options would be:
 ```javascript
 const music = new Music(client, {
   prefix: ">",